 \end{compactitem} \end{rmk}

-Traditionally, an algebraically exact sequence $X\stackrel{\scriptscriptstyle f}{\rightarrow}Y\stackrel{\scriptscriptstyle g}{\rightarrow}Z$ of lcs is called \emph{topologically exact}, if $f$ is an isomorphism onto its range and $g$ is open, see e.g.~\cite[Section 26]{MV}.
-Indeed the topologically exact sequences are precisely the kernel-cokernel pairs in the quasiabelian category $\HDLCS$, see \cite{Prosmans}.
-The exact structure $\Etop$ is thus the restriction of the natural\,(= maximal) exact structure of $\HDLCS$ to $\LB$; $\LB\subseteq\HDLCS$ is however \emph{not} extensions closed, see \cite[Table on p.~2114]{DS12} or \cite[Section 2.3]{FW11}.

-Let us finally point out, that not every cokernel in $\LB$ is an $\Emax$-inflation as its kernel might fail to be semistable.
+Traditionally, an algebraically exact sequence $X\stackrel{\scriptscriptstyle f}{\rightarrow}Y\stackrel{\scriptscriptstyle g}{\rightarrow}Z$ of lcs is called \emph{topologically exact} if $f$ is an isomorphism onto its range and $g$ is open, see e.g.~\cite[Section 26]{MV}.
+Indeed, the topologically exact sequences are precisely the kernel-cokernel pairs in the quasiabelian category $\HDLCS$, see \cite{Prosmans}.
+The exact structure $\Etop$ is thus the restriction of the natural\,(= maximal) exact structure of $\HDLCS$ to $\LB$; however $\LB\subseteq\HDLCS$ is \emph{not} extension closed, see \cite[Table on p.~2114]{DS12} or \cite[Section 2.3]{FW11}.
+Let us finally point out that not every cokernel in $\LB$ is an $\Emax$-inflation as its kernel might fail to be semistable.
 On the other hand, every semistable kernel is an $\Emax$-inflation.

-In the following two sections we will investigate the properties of the subcategories of $\LB$ formed by the regular and complete LB-spaces, respectively.
-In particular, we will study their natural conflation structures.
-We shall use letters $\CC$ for classes of all kernel-cokernel pairs, $\EE$ for exact structures and $\mathbb{D}$ for deflation-exact structures; $\CC$ and $\mathbb{D}$ falling together as in $\LB$ will turn out to be a coincidence and not a rule.
+In the following two sections we investigate the properties of the subcategories of $\LB$ formed by the regular and complete LB-spaces, respectively.
+In particular, we study their natural conflation structures.
+We shall use letters $\CC$ for classes of all kernel-cokernel pairs, $\EE$ for exact structures and $\mathbb{D}$ for deflation-exact structures; $\CC$ and $\mathbb{D}$ falling together, as it happens in $\LB$, will turn out to be a coincidence and not a rule.